 Honey Locust and

-Some of these went into an area she called the “Pinetum” which she located on the west hillside overlooking the bog.
+Some of these went into an area she called the “Pinetum” which she located on the west hillside overlooking the wetland.
 For an unknown reason she had also ordered Canada Yew from Gillett's and noted it in the May 19th log entry (see above) when they were available from the Park Board Nursery.

 On May 28th she planted another large grouping of trees and shrubs including:

-The selection from Gillett’s also included a number of ferns and fern allies, eight of which were planted for the first time in the Garden.
+The selection from Gillett’s also included a number of ferns and fern allies, six of which were planted for the first time in the Garden.
 Only one is extant today.
 These were (Native status noted):

 Throughout the spring she gathered plants from sites around Minnesota including Big Island in Minnetonka, Point Douglas, Anoka and Mahtomedi.
 Those still represented in the Garden today are: